silx-kit/silx-training/silx/processing/index.rst

   - Bilinear interpolator (used by ``silx.gui.plot`` when computing profiles)
   - 2D shapes drawing (used by ``silx.gui.plot`` when drawing masks)
+  - Backprojection (FBP)
   - 2D image alignemnt (SIFT)

 The first 2 modules are written in cython (~ C) to offer good performances.

-SIFT uses OpenCl kernels, for parallel computation on GPU and CPU.
+SIFT and FBP are using OpenCl kernels, for parallel computation on GPU and CPU.

 ----